DO YOU KNOW YOURSELF?

 THE LONG ROAD

-Most of our history we have had a contentious relationship with microbes, since it was impossible to understand their nature only through clear cut reasoning.
-It was only through technological advances that their true value was recognised.
+Most of our history we have had a contentious relationship with microbes, since it was impossible to understand their existence and nature only through clear cut reasoning.
+It was only after enough technological advances were achieved, that it became possible to explore them, and that their true symbiotic value was recognised.

 The grim reality is that roughly half of all species on earth are parasitic, this is reflected in the substantial number of species that in an attempt to curb parasites chose to reproduce sexually, in spite of being a costly process, and in many cases even disadvantageous.